MDUs / Apartments / Attached Townhomes

 Wi-Fi throughout the building

 Why not just light up the whole complex with Wi-Fi?
 You can try that!
 But it’s not as easy as it seems.
-You will need a lot of access points - probably at least one for every third unit, maybe every other unit.
+You will need a lot of access points - at least one for every two units.
 That means you still need to run a lot of cables if they aren’t already there.
 Also if you’re putting the access points in common areas (hallways, attics, etc) then you may find there are still dead spots in some parts of the units.
 Ultimately you may find that it’s just as much work (or more!) to install Wi-Fi throughout the complex than to install each unit individually.

 Use it as a relay